 Abigail Doll was designed for my husband’s granddaughter the Christmas after she was born.
 I had gone looking for a doll that was the right size to pop into the top of her stocking and couldn’t find one, so I made one for her.

-The pattern for Abigail is temporarily unavailable while I get a new shop set up.
 A bonus doll quilt pattern is included in the price and will be emailed after the doll pattern purchase goes through.

 Even if you’ve never quilted before, these Rag Quilt Bunnie Softies are an easy sewing project.

 The pattern is traced on the fabric, the face embroidered (or could be left blank.)

 Next the fabric, batting and backing are layered.